 The Bible instructs: “Honor thy father and thy mother that thy days may be long upon the land”.
 This isn’t a religious instruction; it’s simply common sense (all too uncommon these days!).

-There is a lot of focus on the importance of mothers however fathers are equally important.
+There is a lot of focus on the importance of mothers however, fathers are equally important.
 If we don’t honor our fathers how will little boys grow up to be fathers worthy of being honored?
-How will little girls grow up to and find husbands who know how to honor their womanhood?
+How will little girls grow up and find husbands who know how to honor their womanhood?

 Our modern lives are child-centered and then we wonder why children grow up to be self-centered adults…

 The commandment does not just say to honor parents i.e. for the sake of the parents but rather to honor your parents so that you may live long.
 In other words, this is something we should do for our own sake.
 Common sense tells me that it is something we should do for society, for the benefit of future generations as well.

 Of course, many of us have problems with our parents.
 Sometimes it is hard to communicate with them or hard to be around them.
 It’s not always easy…